daidensacha/my-first-repo/README.md

 remove and push to the remote repository.
 I was also taught how to create the .gitignore file to exclude files or directories from being tracked.

--Lastly, the importance of the README file was emphasized as a source of information for the project.
+- Lastly, the importance of the README file was emphasized as a source of information for the project.